Lukas-LM/MineSweeper/README.md

 ## Gamerules

 Enter row and column to reveal a field.
-You are losing if you hits a bomb.
+You are losing if you hit a bomb.
 Empty fields revealing automatically nearby fields

 ## Screenshots & GIFs